BurraAbhishek/HandCricket-Multiplayer/README.md

 ## License

-HandCricket-Multiplayer is licensed under the GNU Affero General Public License 3 or any later version at your choice.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.